This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 To make the flavorful garlic butter sauce:

-- Allow sauce to simmer over low heat for about 5 minutes or until the sauce has reduced and thickened.
+- Allow the sauce to simmer over low heat for about 5 minutes, or until it has reduced and thickened.

 - Drag a spatula across the scampi sauce to see the progress.